Like Connecting, Love Linkedin

 - Credibility.
 LinkedIn has true and honest recommendations that are not made up!
 When someone posts a testimonial about themselves, there is always the question of, Is it real, or did they make it up?
 On LinkedIn, colleges recommend you without any editing ability.

 - Introductions.
+This is one of our favorite LinkedIn strategies.
 You can ask to “get introduced” to someone from one of your mutual connections.
 With the upgraded account, you can directly email the connections of your connections.

 - Better than Yellow Pages.
 Rather than blindly flipping through the Yellow Pages or doing a Google search for an electrician, you can search LinkedIn and find someone who is recommended or already working with someone you know.
 It automatically adds the trust factor.
 Plus, you have an instant resume of that person to see what they’ve done.

 - Flexibility.
 There is room to add a lot about you including work samples and current clients.
 You can automatically feed in your blog posts, add updates, and install a variety of apps to fit the needs of your industry.